 One of the reasons people drink too much is because they are trying to avoid something.
 A lot of times this is their wretched life, other times this is because they want to avoid the headache of choosing A instead of B route.

-So, don’t get upset to your boss for not paying you what you deserve, or at least what you think you deserve, it’s surely your problem that you decided not to ask.
+So, don’t get upset with your boss for not paying you what you deserve, or at least what you think you deserve, it’s surely your problem that you decided not to ask.

 2. Why You Shouldn’t Do it

 No matter how evolved we are as a species, our motivations are strongly influenced by the animal hidden deep inside of us.